2025 Keynotes

 Katsuki Matsudera, Sr Director in the Memory Technical Marketing Managing Department, KIOXIA

 Katsuki Matsudera Mr. Katsuki Matsudera is a Senior Director in the Memory Technical Marketing Managing Department at KIOXIA Corporation.
 He has played a key role of the planning and marketing of KIOXIA’s groundbreaking BiCS FLASH™ Generation 8 3D flash memory, utilizing CBA (CMOS directly Bonded to Array) architecture and taking flash memory to the next level.
 Mr. Matsudera graduated with a master’s degree in Mechanical Engineering from Kyoto University in 1996, joining Toshiba Corporation the same year.
 Later he worked on groundbreaking products, including the world's first NAND flash memory using TSV technology and 3D flash memory with 4-bit-per-cell technology, referred to as BiCS FLASH™ QLC.
-Today, he directs the company’s comprehensive product strategy planning and execution, as well as new market development of future BiCS FLASH™ generations.
+Today, Katsuki directs the company’s comprehensive product strategy planning and execution, as well as new market development of future BiCS FLASH™ generations.

 For over three decades, KIOXIA, the inventor of NAND flash memory technology, has continued to innovate and lead the future of memory and storage.
 With the introduction of its upcoming BiCS FLASH™ Generation 10 3D flash memory, along with a diverse portfolio of SSDs, KIOXIA is meeting the ever-increasing demand for faster, denser, and more power-efficient storage for Artificial Intelligence.
 AI is now dominating investments in data center infrastructure; however, a “one-size-fits-all” storage solution will neither optimize these investments nor maximize ROI.
 There is no single, homogenous AI workload; therefore, each stage of the AI data lifecycle has its own unique storage requirements which needs to be matched with the right storage solution to optimize AI investments.
 Discover how KIOXIA’s next-generation of memory and storage solutions can Scale AI Without Limits – Make it with KIOXIA!